 We also have non-exclusive distribution agreements covering our North American commercial markets and our U.S. Federal Government market with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., and Avnet Technology Solutions ("Avnet"), a subsidiary of Avnet, Inc. Pursuant to these distribution agreements, these distributors' primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
 Many of our North American resellers have been transitioned to either Arrow or Avnet.
 We generated approximately 24% of our total revenues through Arrow in the six months ended September 30, 2010 and approximately 25% in the six months ended September 30, 2009.
 Avnet's total revenue contribution was not material in the six months ended September 30, 2010.
-If Arrow or Avnet were to discontinue or reduce the sales of our products or if our agreements with Arrow or Avnet were to reseller channel or find another North American distributor to replace Arrow or Avnet, then it could have a material adverse effect on our future revenues.
+If Arrow or Avnet were to discontinue or reduce the sales of our products or if our agreements with Arrow or Avnet were terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow or Avnet, then it could have a material adverse effect on our future revenues.

 Our services revenue is made up of fees from the delivery of customer support and other professional services, which are typically sold in connection with the sale of our software applications.
 Customer support agreements provide technical support and unspecified software updates on a when-and-if-available basis for an annual fee based on licenses purchased and the level of service subscribed.
 Other professional services include consulting, assessment and design services, implementation and post-deployment services and training, all of which to date have predominantly been sold in connection with the sale of software applications.
-Our services revenue was 55% of our total revenues for the six months ended September 30, 2009.
-The gross margin of our services revenue was 76.9% for the six months ended September 30, 2009.
-The gross margin of our services revenue was 76.9% for the six months ended September 30, 2009.
-The increase in the gross margin of our services revenue in the six months ended September 30, 2009.
-The increase in the gross margin of our services revenue being derived from customer support agreements as a result of sales to new customers and renewal agreements with our installed customer base.
+Our services revenue was 55% of our total revenues for the six months ended September 30, 2010 and 51% for the six months ended September 30, 2009.
+The gross margin of our services revenue was 76.9% for the six months ended September 30, 2010 and 75.5% for the six months ended September 30, 2009.
+The increase in the gross margin of our services revenue in the six months ended September 30, 2010 compared to the six months ended September 30, 2009 was primarily due to a higher percentage of our services revenue being derived from customer support agreements as a result of sales to new customers and renewal agreements with our installed customer base.
 Overall, our services revenue has lower gross margins than our software revenue.
-The gross margin of our software revenue was 98.2% for six months September 30, 2019.
+The gross margin of our software revenue was 98.2% for six months September 30, 2010, and 97.5% for the six months ended September 30, 2009.
 An increase in the percentage of total revenues represented by services revenue may adversely affect our overall gross margins.